-APL plans to double its current operational capacity to 30 GW by FY30-FY31 through a series of organic and inorganic acquisitions for an estimated capex of over ₹1,00,000 crore (trillion) including FGD capex, which would be funded from internal accruals and debt.
+APL plans to double its current operational capacity to 30 GW by FY30-FY31 through a series of organic and inorganic acquisitions for an estimated capex of over ₹100,000 crore (trillion) including FGD capex, which would be funded from internal accruals and debt.

-The company has also announced greenfield and brownfield expansion projects of 11,200 MW.
-This exposes it to implementation risk.
+The company has also announced greenfield and brownfield expansion projects of 11,200 MW, exposing it to implementation risk.
 However, the company has already given the contract to Bharat Heavy Electric Limited (BHEL) for supply of key equipment and supervise erection and commissioning under the projects.
-However, it may be noted that APL has a strong track record of executing and turning ~projects acquired through inorganic route.
+CARE Ratings notes that APL has a strong track record of executing and turning around projects acquired through inorganic route.